August 08, 2019

 Latinx students represent 16% of Oregon’s colleges and universities.
 As the 2019-2020 academic year begins, OCF Latino Partnership Program will continue to engage education, business and community leaders in efforts to build a pipeline of support and resources to enhance capacity along a continuum of birth-to-career educational investments.

-Future success in higher education will come in large measure by creating support systems that include mentorships, cultural role models, internships and access to professional communities across institutions and across the state.
+Future success in higher education will come in large measure by creating support systems that include mentorship, cultural role models, internships and access to professional communities across institutions and across the state.

 Roberto Franco is Director of OCF’s Latino Partnership Program, a statewide initiative to work with Latino leaders to address education challenges, influence socioeconomic issues and forge ties between Latino and non-Latino communities and individuals.